 For the Late Mesolithic faunal remains are scarce.
 These are two levels where, in general, the faunal remains found were fairly limited and where deer was the predominant animal.
-Goats and chamois represent only marginal importance for the economy of the site, while roe deer remains were not found amongst those of both the Early MesoThe absence of fish remains can most definitely be attributed to the excavation method, (the earth was not sieved as this was an emergency excavation), as in all the other contemporary sites in the Adige Valley: Riparo Gaban, Pradestel, Romagnano, Vatte di Zambana (Boscato & Sala, 1980), Bus de la Vecia di Besenello (LANZINGER & PAS-QUALI, 1978), and Dos della Forca di Salorno (BAZ-ZANELLA & WIERER, being published), remains of this type have been found.
+Goats and chamois represent only marginal importance for the economy of the site, while roe deer remains were not found amongst those of both the Early Mesolithic or Late Mesolithic layers.
+They only begin to appear later during the Neolithic.

+The absence of fish remains can most definitely be attributed to the excavation method, (the earth was not sieved as this was an emergency excavation), as in all the other contemporary sites in the Adige Valley: Riparo Gaban, Pradestel, Romagnano, Vatte di Zambana (Boscato & Sala, 1980), Bus de la Vecia di Besenello (Lanzinger & Pasquali, 1978), and Dos della Forca di Salorno (Bazzanella & Wierer, being published), remains of this type have been found.